Every new entrepreneur faces one common problem when trying to start a business.

 Want to change the narrative?

-Learn all the types of entrepreneur there are.
-Then choose one where your innate talents gives you an edge over the competition.
+Learn all the types of entrepreneurs there are.
+Then choose one where your innate talents give you an edge over the competition.

 - The Innovator